Please select a partnership to see additional information:

 In addition to the general action as set out in chapter 10.

-- Liaise with the police and check existing missing person reports.
+- Liaise with the police immediately and check existing missing person reports.

 - Obtain details of, and maintain contact with, the third party in case the young person contacts them whilst overseas or on their return.